Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 Pay attentive heed to tradition and old people— they have experienced more Black Swans.

 PS… All of the SALT speakers perform for free.
 Taleb added the further generosity of insisting on paying for his travel and lodging.
-Extra thanks to him for that.-- by Stewart Brand
+Extra thanks to him for that.--Stewart Brand